All Episodes

 And it's hard to imagine that that's actually an accident.

-That is so uh it is such a fundamental threat to the ability of a cosmopolitan nation to function that well, you know.
+That is so, it is such a fundamental threat to the ability of a cosmopolitan nation to function that, well, you know, as our good friend Dave says, once is a mistake, twice as a coincidence, three times as enemy action.

-And you know, shame on the British police for participating.
+And, you know, shame on the British police for participating.

 That's right.

-Uh you have a picture I mean, it it's it's just absurd.
+I mean, it's just absurd.

-This picture of I don't even know how to describe this person.
+This picture of, I don't even know how to describe this person.

-Um he's in a pride speedo, topless with a rainbow scarf and a rainbow tail and a clown hat, clown hair, uh, and he says, pride motherfuckers, punch a turf in the neck.
+He's in a pride speedo, topless with a rainbow scarf and a rainbow tail and a clown hat, clown hair.

 Okay.

-Uh what is a turf, you ask?
+What is a turf, you ask?

-It's anyone who excludes men from their definition of women, and vice versa.
+It's anyone who excludes men from their definition of women and vice versa.

 There's so many of these posts.

-Trans rights are human rights, punch a Nazi, fuck fascism, throat chop a turf, curb stomp, trust scum, true scum, make racists scared again.
+Punch a Nazi, fuck fascism, throat chop a turf, curb stomp, trust scum, true scum, make racists scared again.

 Why are we not physically beating the shit out of bigots?